 Malware or Viruses

-Finally, viruses and malware are a significant source of many of the issues mentioned above.
+Finally, viruses and malware are significant sources of many of the issues mentioned above.
 Unlike most desktop hardware components, which are equipped to resist many attacks, laptop components such as the battery, hard drive, and RAM are more susceptible to malware and viruses.
-These invasions can be devastating to device performance and can have other consequences if personal data is affected.
+These invasions can be devastating to devise performance and can have other consequences if personal data is affected.

 The best way to protect your computer from viruses or malware is to install antivirus and antimalware software.
 You can also use additional measures like ad-blockers to protect your laptop when browsing online. you can speed up the performance of mac computer as well using simple tips.